 I guess most people agree that Trump wants to be seen as an alpha male.
 We needn’t have to look further than to his body language to confirm that.
-It seems to be so important for him — that his desperately desire appears more often as insecurity than as a sign of strength.
-Someone with a strong self-confidence wouldn’t do it like that.
+It seems to be so important to him — that his desperate desire appears more often as insecurity than as a sign of strength.
+Someone with strong self-confidence wouldn’t do it like that.
 Even though it is good to remember former US presidents; most of them showed some kind of bit strange alpha male behavior — even Barack Obama.
 That’s how US-Presidents do it!
 But all that is harmless in comparison to Donald Trump’s strange behavior and all the handshake gates.
 His special handshake style came under media scrutiny after meetings with the Japanese and Canadian leaders.

-Macron, appeared to be ready for Trump when they met for lunch at the US embassy in Brussels ahead of a NATO summit.
+Macron appeared to be ready for Trump when they met for lunch at the US embassy in Brussels ahead of a NATO summit.
 As if the first handshake wasn’t awkward enough, the pair locked hands for so long that their knuckles started turning white during another exchange.

-When Trump met Emmanuel Macron, those alpha males presented us some funny moments.
-Trump — used to power plays to underline his masculinity and status with every public appearance — was obviously the underdog this time.
+When Trump met Emmanuel Macron, those alpha males presented us with some funny moments.
+Trump — used to power plays to underline his masculinity and status with every public appearance — was the underdog this time.
 We have seen a power play during the handshakes.
 Testosterone and an iron grip later Trump tried to escape a situation he usually initiates.
 We can see it in the video; the knuckles of both are getting white, a mini arm wrestling, all muscles tight; we see their jaws clenching and faces tightening.
 Then Trump finally seemed ready to pull away.
 And the winner — if we allow us to see it as a competition — is Emmanuel Macron.